TvoiSenpai12/test_app/README.md

   ]
 end
 ```
+### Implemented 3 functions that were given for testing

+**Fiba** - calculates the Fibonacci number to the value specified by the user
+_Example of a call_
+**TestApp.Fiba.find(9)**

+**File** - takes a file with a css table where users and their age are indicated, and calculates the oldest and youngest user.Example of a call
+_Example of a call_
+**TestApp.File.file**

- from the user and distributes it by type string, integer, float into an associative array
+**Group** - the function receives an array from the user and distributes it by type string, integer, float into an associative array
 _Example of a call_
 **TestApp.Group.group([1,2,"foo", 2.5, "bar", 6.3])**